 In 2014, Cibus Global entered into the warrant exchange agreement (Warrant Exchange Agreement), which remains in place following the Company's acquisition of Cibus Global in the Merger Transactions, Cibus Global is required to make ongoing quarterly payments equal to a portion of the aggregate amount of certain worldwide revenues received during the applicable quarter.
 The Company refers to such payment obligations as its Royalty Liability.
 Management estimates the total amount of royalty payments over the life of the Warrant Exchange Agreement that Cibus Global will be required to make to holders of certain warrants (Royalty Holders) that were exchanged for the rights to future royalty payments pursuant to the Warrant Exchange Agreement.
 The Royalty Liability is based on the Company's current estimates of future royalties expected to be paid over the life of the arrangement.
 The Company will periodically assess the expected royalty payments using a combination of internal projections and external sources.
 In order to determine the amortization of the Royalty Liability, the Company is required to estimate the total amount of future royalty payments to the Royalty Holders over the life of the Warrant Exchange Agreement.
 This estimate contains significant assumptions that impact both the amount recorded at execution and the interest expense that will be recognized over the royalty period.
 The Company will periodically assess the estimated royalty payments and to the extent the amount or timing of such payments is materially different than the original estimates, an adjustment will be recorded prospectively to increase or decrease interest expense.
-There are a number of factors that could materially affect the amount and timing of royalty payments and correspondingly, the amount of the Company's products, regulatory approval, the introduction of competing products, manufacturing or other delays, intellectual property matters, adverse events that result in authority imposed restrictions on the use of the products,
+See Note 11 for further details.

-Non-operating income (expenses) are income or expenses that are not directly related to ongoing operations and are primarily comprised of gains and losses from the markto-market of Common Warrants to purchase Class A Common Stock and foreign exchange transactions.
-Costs related to the completion of the Merger Transactions were previously included in non-operating income (expenses) in the first quarter of 2023.
-Approximately \$0.8 million has been reclassified to SG&A expense in the three months ended June 30, 2023.
+Non-operating income (expenses) are income or expenses that are not directly related to ongoing operations and are primarily comprised of gains and losses from the mark-to-market of Common Warrants to purchase Class A Common Stock and foreign exchange transactions.